Moving to Arizona: Vehicle Registration Guide

 The $4 title fee that nobody else can match

-Arizona's $4 title fee is the cheapest in the United States.
-For comparison: Florida charges $77.25, Illinois charges $165, and Oklahoma charges $42.50.
-The savings are real but small relative to the VLT, which dwarfs every other line item on an Arizona registration.
+No state titles a car cheaper than Arizona's $4.
+Florida charges $77.25, Illinois wants $165, and Oklahoma lands at $42.50 by comparison.
+The savings are real, but they barely register next to the VLT, which towers over every other line on an Arizona registration.

 Step-by-step process for new residents